-Bill Henson (Australian, b.1955) is one of Australia's most notable leaders in Contemporary photography.
-Born in Melbourne in 1955, Henson studied visual arts and design with Louis Athol Shmith (Australian, 1914–1990) at Prahran College of Advanced Education.
-Other notable influences on his work include the famous Melbourne painter and his long-term partner Louise Hearman (Australian, b.1963) and the award-winning film director Paul Cox (Australian, b.1940).
-Although Henson did not complete his degree, Shmith showed his work to the photography curator at the National Gallery of Victoria, which led to Henson’s first solo exhibit in 1975.
-Since his first exhibit, the artist has shown his work in Australia and many other countries around the world.
-Some of his most notable exhibit venues include the Art Gallery of New South Wales in Sydney, the Bibliothèque Nationale in Paris, the Solomon R. Guggenheim Museum in New York, and the Venice Biennale.
-Common themes that can be seen in Henson’s work include Chiaroscuro (stark light to dark tonal contrasts), bokeh (blurry imagery), and a reflection of a strong sense of musicality.
+, and the award-winning film director Paul Cox.
+Although Henson did not complete his degree, Shmith showed his work to the photography curator at the National Gallery of Victoria, which led to Henson’s first solo exhibition in 1975.
+Since his first exhibition, the artist has shown his work in Australia and many other countries around the world.
+Some of his most notable venues include the Art Gallery of New South Wales in Sydney, the Bibliothèque Nationale in Paris, the Solomon R. Guggenheim Museum in New York, and the Venice Biennale.
+Common themes that can be seen in Henson’s work include chiaroscuro (stark light to dark tonal contrasts), bokeh (blurry imagery), and a reflection of a strong sense of musicality.

 One of Henson’s most famous projects, known as the Paris Opera Project